 You can create multiple links between devices that work as one virtual, aggregate link.
 A port trunk offers a dramatic increase in bandwidth for network segments where bottlenecks exist, as well as providing a fault-tolerant link between two devices.
-You can create up to six trunks at a time.
+You can create up to 12 trunks.